 Stephen Hough, pianist

-Like Bach we are all both composers and performers, designers and weavers of life’s tapestry.
-We make choices that when in response to our experience of Creation sound like Glen Gould at the keyboard.
+Like Bach we are all both composers and performers, designers and weavers of life’s symphony.
+We make choices that sound like Glen Gould at the keyboard when in response to our experience of Creation.
 When we see ourselves as separate from other members of the orchestra, deluded and in reaction, we create an ugly cacophony.
 We can all become quiet and hear the melodic line, place our hands on the keys and like Bach, play one measure with the left hand and one with the right and hear the perfect blend of the counterpoint that is the celestial symphony of the present moment.

 Find a much more in-depth discussion in printed books by Roy Charles Henry.